 “Today a single tweet about poor customer service can go viral and have a long-term negative impact on a company’s reputation and image,” said Dan Burkland, president of Five9, in a news release.
 “Businesses are left in a tough spot.
 How can they attract and retain customers who have more choices and higher expectations than ever?
 Businesses need access to insights and data around their customers’ needs, preferences and decision factors.
 This survey provides validated data that CXOs can use and act upon to improve their organizations’ customer service efforts and exceed today’s customers’ expectations.”

+Positive customer service experiences are a key component in fostering brand loyalty, according to 77 percent of consumers.
 The survey revealed strong behaviors and expectations along the entire customer journey:

 - 90 percent of respondents said price and great customer service were the leading motivators to do business with a company